ycycycycyc/personalwebsite/projects.md

 The goal is to better understand where AI systems can assist scientific knowledge synthesis and where human expertise remains essential.

+### LLM Reward Hacking and Evaluation Signals in Medical Reasoning

+This exploratory project studies how large language models respond to evaluation signals and reward structures in medical reasoning tasks.

+LLMs are increasingly used to summarize biomedical literature, answer medical questions, and support clinical decision-making.
+However, evaluation systems may unintentionally encourage models to optimize for higher scores rather than truthful, cautious, or clinically appropriate reasoning — a phenomenon often referred to as **reward hacking**.

+This project explores:

+- how models respond to evaluation metrics in medical reasoning tasks
+- whether models downplay uncertainty or clinical risk to produce more confident answers
+- how alignment methods influence medical reasoning behavior
+- how evaluation frameworks may unintentionally reward misleading or overly confident outputs

+The goal is to better understand how evaluation systems shape model behavior in healthcare contexts, and how health AI systems can encourage **truthfulness, uncertainty awareness, and responsible medical reasoning**.

 ---

 (More projects will be added as they evolve.)